samjones00/docs/docs/_documentation/Sessions.md

 ### Overriding a User Session

+Auth Providers that authenticate with each request (i.e. implement `IAuthWithRequest`) don't persist Users Sessions in the cache, they're only the `IRequest` and only last for the duration of the Request.

-An alternative solution used by `IAuthWithRequest` Auth Providers is to populating a Users Session on each request by injecting it in:
+You can utilize this alternative solution of populating a Users Session on each request by injecting it in:

 ```csharp
 IRequest req = base.Request;